Is It PMS, or Something More Serious?

 Depression

 "Depression and anxiety disorders are the most common conditions that overlap with PMS," says Manipula.
-"In fact, about a half of all women who seek treatment for PMS have one of these two disorders."
+"In fact, about a half of all people who seek treatment for PMS have one of these two disorders."
+Symptoms that could indicate depression include:

 The transition to menopause

-The average age that people hit menopause is 51.
+The average age that people begin menopause is 51.
 But the transition to menopause, called perimenopause, can start years before that.
-Many people experience erratic periods during perimenopause.
+Many people experience irregular periods during perimenopause.

 "Once your cycle stops for over a full year, you’ve likely completed the transition," says Manipula.
-Until then, work with a healthcare provider (HCP) to treat any bothersome symptoms and to find birth control that’s right for you.
+Menopause symptoms can include sleep disturbances, depressed mood, low libido, and foggy thinking.
+It can help to work with a healthcare provider (HCP) to treat any symptoms that may be affecting your quality of life and, if you are sexually active, to find birth control that’s right for you.

 Endometriosis

-Endometriosis, or "endo," is known to affect around 5 million American women.
-Many researchers believe the real number is higher, however, since it’s often ignored or brushed off as PMS.
+Endometriosis may affect approximately 5 million women in the United States.
+Many researchers believe the actual number is higher, however, since the condition is often ignored or mistaken as PMS.

 "Many of the symptoms are the same, like bloating, pain, and cramping," says Manipula.
 "I think that’s why people—even healthcare providers—sometimes overlook endometriosis."

-Endometriosis involves the growth of uterine tissue, or endometrium, outside of your uterus, usually on other organs in your abdomen.
+Endometriosis involves the growth of the tissue that lines the uterus (or endometrium) outside of your uterus, usually on other organs in your abdomen.
 The tissue bleeds each month with your period.
+Endometriosis can cause severe pain, including pain during sex, urination, or bowel movements.
+If you have very painful periods, your symptoms may not be typical.
+Ask your HCP if endometriosis could be the cause.

 Ovarian Cancer